2 Kings 13 – The Death of Elisha

 2. (24-25) The victories of King Joash against the Syrians.

 Now Hazael king of Syria died.
 Then Ben-Hadad his son reigned in his place.
 And Jehoash the son of Jehoahaz recaptured from the hand of Ben-Hadad, the son of Hazael, the cities which he had taken out of the hand of Jehoahaz his father by war.
 Three times Joash defeated him and recaptured the cities of Israel.

 a.
 Three times Joash defeated him: Elisha had promised Joash these three victories over the Syrians.
-We can supposed that especially after the third victory King Joash wished he had shot more arrows through the window at the invitation of Elisha.
+We can suppose that, especially after the third victory, King Joash wished he had shot more arrows through the window at the invitation of Elisha.

 ©2018 David Guzik – No distribution beyond personal use without permission